SSWConsulting/SSW.Rules.Content/rules/unsolicited-feedback/rule.md

 If you're about to provide someone some feedback, reflect on your motivation.
 If you detect even a hint of "brutal honesty" anywhere near it, it's a good sign you shouldn't do it.

-**TIP:** 'Brutal honesty' is meant for yourself, not for others.
+**Tip:** 'Brutal honesty' is meant for yourself, not for others.

-## When to Offer Feedback - The 3 Questions
+## When to offer feedback - The 3 questions

 Even if your motivation is pure, and the feedback that you want to offer someone is genuine, it still doesn't necessarily mean that providing that feedback is the right way to go.
 Before you offer the feedback, you should ask yourself 3 questions; or more accurately, 1 question 3 different ways.